victoradegoke54G4/python_project/README.md

 # python_project
-This project contains all projects I learned while practicing python as a beginner.
+This project contains all simple python projects to navigate you during your process of learning python as a beginner.